wogud220/algorithm/README.md

 M[i, j] = the maximum number of cities that you can go sightseeing in if you have reached citi i by time j.

 F[i, j] = the earlist time you can reach citi i after having gone sightseeing at exactly j different cities.

+HINT) Given the semantics of your dp definition, fill the rest!